romeorizzi/TALight/README.md

 ```t
 tree ~/TAlight/problems/sum
 ```
-you will discover the main dirctories usually comprising the problem folder.
+you will discover the main directories usually comprising the problem folder.
 These are:

 1. `statement`  is the folder were we keep the statement which can be in any format you might prefer (.txt, .tex, .pdf, .doc, .mp4, .mov, ...) and produced with your preferred tools.
 This folder can contain docs in various languages, and also multimedia.

 2. `services` is the folder were we organize and obtain the executable codes providing the services.
-It usually contains one subdirctory for every service.
+It usually contains one subdirectory for every service.
-    In the examples of the tutorial at the next level we have directories for varius languages since we want to show to the problem maker that and how he can use the programming language he prefers.
+    In the examples of the tutorial at the next level we have directories for various languages since we want to show to the problem maker that and how he can use the programming language he prefers.
 There is no need to write more than one code for a same language.
 One single code in a language of your choice will serve all students (irrespectively of the programming languages they use, if any).

-3. `meta.yaml` contains a list of the services with informations on the excutaable to call to satisfy a request and on the possible parameters for these calls.
+3. `meta.yaml` contains a list of the services with information on the executable to call to satisfy a request and on the possible parameters for these calls.
 It is a good idea to begin compiling this file while organizing the statement and taking decision on the problm you want to propose and its services.
 The incormation here collected is what is returned by commands like